frankydotid/frankydotid.github.io/_posts/2016-06-28-the-proxy-madness.markdown

 **Maven with proxy**

 Maven has another different way of connecting through proxy.
 The configuration needs to be put in `settings.xml` file, which depends on your need can be set as global in `${maven.home}/conf/settings.xml` or for your eyes only in `${user.home}/.m2/settings.xml`.
 Find the `proxies` tag and fill up the information for the proxy there.
-The glonal `settings.xml` contains template on what attributes are available to set.
+The global `settings.xml` contains template on what attributes are available to set.
 You can find the reference on [Maven's site](https://maven.apache.org/guides/mini/guide-proxies.html)

 <br/>